cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 and is considered constant along the fault.

-### Bayesian inversion of tectonic stresses
+## Bayesian inversion of tectonic stresses

-We invert topographic stresses and coseismic slip models for tectonics stresses through a Bayesian process in which we do stuff.
+We invert topographic stresses and coseismic slip models for tectonics stresses using Bayesian methods.

 We choose priors for the magnitudes and orientation of the maximum and minimum principal tectonic stresses.
 The maximum principal stress is sampled from a uniform distribution between $\rho g z$ and 2.5 $\rho g z$.
 The minumum principal stress is sampled from a uniform distribution between 0 and the value for maximum stress.
 Because the Wenchuan event was an oblique reverse faulting earthquake, both the maximum and minimum (horizontal) stress directions have to be positive as they are greater than the vertical stress.
 The stress orientations are taken as the azimuth of maximum tectonic stress and are sampled uniformly from 0 to 360$^{\circ}$.

 For each of 100,000 iterations, unique samples for each of the priors are drawn using a seeded pseudorandom number generator (so that the same priors are drawn